-The growing of the Cambria orchid is known to be quite straightforward even if a few rules are needed to have nice flowers and extend the flowering.
+Growing a Cambria orchid is quite straightforward.
+Note that there are a few rules to follow for nice flowers and to extend the blooming

-Often blooming during winter, cambria comes in many colors around the shades of pink, violet and white.
+Often blooming during winter, this orchid comes in many colors around the shades of pink, violet and white.

-Here are the practices in terms of care that will help you grow your cambria orchid.
+Here are best practices in terms of care that will help you grow your cambria orchid.

 - The reddish pigmentation of its leaves is a sign that it is getting enough light.